axg74/pixelart/README.md

 # Pixelart

-Some pixelart in ASEPRITE format.
+Some pixelart in ASEPRITE format, for archiving purpose.